olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_cancel 'P'                 # Cancel a Pomodoro with tmux-prefix key + P

-set -g @pomodoro_mins 25                    # The duration of the pomodoro set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro set -g @pomodoro_intervals 5                # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25         # The duration of the long break after the number of intervals are reached set -g @pomodoro_repeat false               # Auto-repeat the pomodoro?
-False by default set -g @pomodoro_auto_start_break true      # Auto-start the break when the pomodoro ends?
-True by default
+set -g @pomodoro_mins 25                    # The duration of the pomodoro set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro completes set -g @pomodoro_intervals 5                # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25         # The duration of the long break set -g @pomodoro_auto_start false           # Automatically (re)start the pomodoros and the breaks?
+False by default

-set -g @pomodoro_on " 🍅"                   # The formatted output when the pomodoro is running set -g @pomodoro_ask_break " 🕤 break?"     # The formatted output when wait to start break set -g @pomodoro_complete " ✅"             # The formatted output when the break is running
+set -g @pomodoro_on " 🍅"                   # The formatted output when the pomodoro is running set -g @pomodoro_ask " 🕤 start?"           # The formatted output when waiting to start a pomodoro set -g @pomodoro_ask_break " 🕤 break?"     # The formatted output when waiting to start a break set -g @pomodoro_complete " ✅"             # The formatted output when the break is running

 set -g @pomodoro_notifications 'off'        # Enable desktop notifications from your terminal